 Calm your mind.
 In some people, depression and anxiety may be linked to dandruff flare-ups, Dattner says.
 Even if you're not depressed or anxious, chronic stress is never great for your skin, and dandruff is a skin problem.
 If you’ve noticed a link between your mood and your dandruff outbreaks, these steps may help:

-If you're considering taking supplements, such as St. John's wort, tell your doctor so he can check on side effects.
+- If you're considering taking supplements, such as St. John's wort, tell your doctor so they can check on side effects.
 Do that even if the product is "natural."

 Good bacteria.
 Boosting the friendly bacteria in your digestive system can reduce yeast inside your body and lower the inflammation that also gets aimed at yeast on your skin, Dattner says.
 You can do this by taking probiotics containing Lactobacillus acidophilus or bifidobacterium, found in supplements and some yogurts (check the label).